 While synonymous with snow sports because of its proximity to the mountains, the town also has some great hiking and mountain biking to enjoy in the summer months.
 In addition, its nearby lakes and waterways offer splendid swimming and kayaking, with ice-skating and tobogganing to be had when their waters freeze over in the winter.

-In addition to elite-level skiing and snowboarding, the small town has a charming centre to explore with lovely views over the surrounding lakes, forests, and mountains.
+In addition to elite-level skiing and snowboarding, the small town has a charming center to explore with lovely views over the surrounding lakes, forests, and mountains.

 Just over an hour’s drive or train ride from New York City, the quaint town of Cold Spring is a very popular weekend getaway.
 Set in the scenic Hudson Highlands, alongside the river of the same name, it has a very attractive historic center with outstanding outdoor activities on offer.